chistopher/LAOG/README.md

 All six configurations for Windows were observed to work.

-# Command Line Client
+# Command-Line Client

+The CLI is the recommended starting point if you want to explore the functionality of this repository.
-Implemented in ``./scripts/laogen.cpp``.
+It is implemented in ``./scripts/laogen.cpp``.
-The executable will be called ``./build/laogen`` if built with the commands stated above.
+The executable will be called ``./build/laogen`` when built with the commands stated above.

-Parameters and usage of the CLI is provided with the executable.
+Parameters and usage of the CLI are provided by the executable.
 Try out the help parameter!
 The output should look something like
 ```
 > ./build/laogen --help